adamaeon/all-xaoex-and-oktays-code/README.md

 # all-xaoex-and-oktays-code
-All of oktayscm code and projects
+All of oktays code and projects